Quarksay/BruteforceListGen/README.md

-# Run the file using python list.py in the console
+# Installation
+Download the repository from the project page or go to the "Releases" area and download it there.

+Then extract the .zip file using WinRAR or 7zip, (any unzipping tool should work) into its own folder.

+# Usage

 example: python list.py